gertalot/cursor-rules/README.md

 Command example: `@plan.mdc @rule-placeholder-text-spec.md @rule-placeholder-text-design.md`

 Since this uses a fair bit of reasoning and planning, a good reasoning model helps, like o3.
+As usual, start a new chat session before doing this.

 What happens: